mCards/sdk-cards-android-demo/README.md

 e.g. ```addManifestPlaceholders(mapOf("auth0Domain" to "@string/auth0_domain", "auth0Scheme" to "your app ID"))```

+No unique steps are required to integrate with the Cards SDK.

 # Importing the Cards SDK
 The mCards android SDKs are provided via a bill of materials.
 Add the following to your module-level build.gradle: